Neutron star: Mass–radius relation

 Neutron star mass–radius relationships for several scenarios.
-Black dots indicate highest-mass stars and colored bars represent constraints by observed pulsars.
+Black dots indicate highest-mass stars, and colored bars represent constraints by observed pulsars.

 Using the TOV equations and an equation of state, a mass–radius curve can be found.
 In theory, for a correct equation of state, every neutron star that could possibly exist would lie along that curve.
-To create these curves, one must solve the TOV equations for different central densities.
-For each central density, one numerically solve the mass and pressure equations until the pressure goes to zero, which represents the outside of the star.
+To create these curves, the TOV equations must be solved for different central densities.
+For each central density, the mass and pressure equations must be numerically solved until the pressure goes to zero, which represents the outside of the star.
 Each solution gives a corresponding mass and radius for that central density.

-Mass-radius curves determine what the maximum mass is for a given equation of state.
-Through most of the mass-radius curve, each radius corresponds to a unique mass value.
-At a certain point, the curve will reach a maximum and start going back down, leading to repeated mass values for different radii.
-This maximum point is what is known as the maximum mass.
-Beyond that mass, the star will no longer be stable, i.e. no longer be able to hold itself up against gravity, and would collapse into a black hole.
-Since each equation of state leads to a different mass-radius curve, they also lead to a unique maximum mass value.
-Therefore, astronomical observations of existing neutron stars can eliminate potential equations of state that find a maximum mass lower than the mass of the observed star.
-For example, Oppenheimer and Volkoff came up with the Tolman–Oppenheimer–Volkoff limit of ~0.7 solar mass using a degenerate gas equation of state with the TOV equations.
-Since the neutron stars that have been observed are more massive than that, that maximum mass was discarded.
-The most recent massive neutron star that was observed was PSR J0952-0607 which was 2.35±0.17 solar mass.
-Any equation of state with a mass less than that would not predict that star and thus is much less likely to be correct.
+Mass–radius curves for different equations of state all reach a maximum value at specific radii.
+This maximum point is known as the maximum mass.
+Beyond that mass, the star will no longer be stable, i.e. no longer be able to hold itself up against gravity and would collapse into a black hole.
+Since each equation of state leads to a different mass–radius curve, each equation also leads to a unique maximum mass value.
+For example, Oppenheimer and Volkoff came up with the Tolman–Oppenheimer–Volkoff limit of ~0.7 solar mass using a non-interacting degenerate neutron gas equation of state.
+More advanced theories include interactions between the neutrons which increases the pressure of the gas and thus increases the mass limit above 2.0 solar mass.
+If in addition the star is rotating rapidly, this limit can be as high as 2.9 solar mass.

+Observations of the neutron star PSR J0952–0607 suggest that it has a mass of 2.35±0.17 solar mass.

-One phenomenon in this area of astrophysics relating to the maximum mass of neutron stars is what is called the "mass gap".
-The mass gap refers to a range of masses from roughly 2 to 5 solar masses where very few compact objects were observed.
-This range is based on the current assumed maximum mass of neutron stars (~2 solar mass) and the minimum black hole mass (~5 solar mass).
+One phenomenon in this area of astrophysics relating to the maximum mass of neutron stars is known as the "mass gap".
+The mass gap refers to a range of masses from roughly two to five solar masses where very few compact objects were observed.
+This range is based on the current assumed maximum mass of neutron stars (~2 solar mass) and the minimum black-hole mass (~5 solar mass).
 Recently, some objects have been discovered that fall in that mass gap from gravitational wave detections.
 If the true maximum mass of neutron stars was known, it would help characterize compact objects in that mass range as either neutron stars or black holes.